Jakher Dhan

 Jakher Dhan is a Bengali adventure thriller film directed by Haricharan Bhanja based on a same name novel of Hemendra Kumar Roy.
 This is the first film of Bimal-Kumar series, released on 1 April 1939 under the banner of East India Film Company.

 Plot

-Bimal and Kumar, two daredevil Bengali friends like to go adventures.
-One day Kumar finds out a map of treasure in his grandfather's trunk.
+Bimal and Kumar, two daredevil Bengali friends, like to go on adventures.
+One day Kumar finds a map of treasure in his grandfather's trunk.
 He discloses it to his friend Bimal.
 Bimal and Kumar together travel to the unknown jungle to discover the hidden treasure.
-One dangerous person Karali Mukherjee is also wants the treasure, he chases them secretly to capture it by any means.
+One dangerous person, Karali Mukherjee, also wants the treasure, and chases them secretly to capture it by any means.